Trunk Bay Beach Guide

-Home » Beaches » Trunk Bay Beach Guide
+Home » Beaches » Trunk Bay Beach (St. John, US Virgin Islands)

-Trunk Bay provides some of the best snorkeling opportunities in the U.S. Virgin Islands.
+Trunk Bay Beach in St. John provides some of the best snorkeling opportunities in the U.S. Virgin Islands.
 Located on the northwest edge of St. John, it’s part of the Virgin Islands National Park.

 Pristine white sand beaches blend into translucent blue-to-teal waters and create one of the most beautiful scenes of the Caribbean.
 You can get a glimpse of everything it offers with the Trunk Bay overlook photo above.